szilard/talks-main/README.md

 ...

-### Physicists in data science / intro to data science / career tips
+### Physicists in data science / Intro to data science / Career tips

 ...